 Academic Appeal Procedure

 A student may appeal decisions made by faculty members involving grades, coursework and exams, and course attendance policies.
 The procedure outlined below is intended to assure a fair and equal adjudication of student complaints which are not already covered under other policies and procedures, and which are strictly academic in nature.

 Students must first bring their concern to the faculty member responsible for grading the academic work in question.
 If that conversation does not lead to a satisfactory resolution, the student may appeal to the appropriate Department Chair.
-A student who continues to feel a complaint has not been satisfactorily resolved may ask to be heard by the Academic Dean.
-The student must submit his/her case to the Dean in writing.
-The Academic Dean will convene an informal hearing with the student, the faculty member, and the Department Chair and/or program coordinator if appropriate.
-Following the hearing, the Academic Dean will convey his/her decision to all parties in writing.
+A student who continues to feel a complaint has not been satisfactorily resolved may ask to be heard by the Dean of Faculty.
+The student must submit their case to the Dean in writing.
+The Dean of Faculty will convene an informal hearing with the student, the faculty member, and the Department Chair and/or program coordinator if appropriate.
+Following the hearing, the Dean of Faculty will convey their decision to all parties in writing.
 The Dean’s decision is final and will not be appealed to higher administration.